 how to set up your bank account before arriving in New Zealand

-Setting up your bank account from overseas before to entering the country is advisable, as it is much easier and quicker to set up overseas bank transfers from your home bank branch rather than doing it from New Zealand.
+Setting up your bank account from overseas before entering the country is much easier and quicker to set up overseas bank transfers from your home bank branch rather than doing it from New Zealand.
 Plus, it can earn you some interest on the money deposited prior to entering the country.
 However, you will not have access to this money until you present proof of ID and a proof of address in-person at a branch of the bank you have enlisted to.
 (More of that in the section below).

 Do bear in mind the exchange rate, thus transferring money to your new New Zealand bank account, is likely to cost you money.

 To apply to open an account with most major banks, you will need to fill out an online application form which can be emailed or posted to the address found on their website under contact details.
 Be aware, you need to fill out your application form and have it sent to them 10 days prior to entering the country to allow for the application to be processed.
 We suggest then sooner you get this done, the better.

 For most working holidaymakers, you can only apply to open a bank account once you are in New Zealand.
 Book a bank appointment as soon as possible, especially if you intend to stay in Auckland Central for the first few days.
 If there are no appointments available in the near future in Auckland Central banks branches, then we recommend making an appointment with one of the suburb branches instead.